 While I cannot rule out the possibility that cause of death was from being shot in the head, despite the oddness of shooting the victim on top of the head, there is another possibility in the cause of her death.
 There is a possibility that she was not shot at all.
 I personally have not found another case where the victim was shot on the top of the head.
 I found the back of the head, the front of the head, the side of the head, but the top of the head is a strange location to be shot.
 The location of the holes would suggest that she was struck on the head by something, maybe with a small hammer or similar object.
 The first strikes on top of the head would have dropped her and another on the side to make sure she was dead.
 Another blow to the mouth would have knocked out her teeth or they may have been knocked out as she fell from the blows.

-This makes more sense than the being shot scenario and explains why no bullets were found and the lack of exit wounds.
+This scenario explains why no bullets were found and the lack of exit wounds.
 Again, please note: this is my opinion on the cause of death and until I have something that otherwise proves the cause, I have to question this explanation, but the official cause of death is “believed to have been shot.”

 As I stood there, I realized that the possibility of ever truly identifying Ravensburg Jane Doe is nearly impossible.
 While I personally believe that Ravensburg Jane Doe is Grace Herman, any possibility of identifying her has been lost to history and her case mostly forgotten.
 The information that is available raises too many questions that are not answered and honestly may never be answered.
 Knowing I would never have the answers to the murder that happened decades ago, I left the park and its mysteries behind; however, the murder of Ravensburg Jane Doe will never be forgotten as I headed homeward.